 Needless to say, therapy through text means you have to write a lot.
 Some of your messages can get pretty long.
 Putting difficult emotions into words usually takes more than a few sentences.

-If you don’t find it easy to communicate in writing, this format might exhaust you pretty quickly and end up being more stressful than helpful.
+If you don’t find it easy to communicate in writing, this format might exhaust you pretty quickly.

-It’s not recommended for crisis or serious mental health symptoms
+It may not work for treating serious mental health symptoms

-Text therapy is most often recommended for temporary or mild crises and distress.
+Text therapy might work best for temporary or mild crises and distress.
 This might include things like:

 - mild stress or anxiety symptoms